KDE/documentation-docs-krita-org/reference_manual/tools/enclose_and_fill.rst

    Topleft: :guilabel:`Regions of a Specific Color` set to cream white, topright: :guilabel:`Transparent Regions`, bottom: :guilabel:`Regions of a specific color or transparent`.

 Regions of a Specific Color.
     Only regions that are a specific color will be filled.
-If you have a complex image where separate figures have their whole silhouette in a seperate color, this can be used to only affect the silhouette of a single figure.
+If you have a complex image where separate figures have their whole silhouette in a separate color, this can be used to only affect the silhouette of a single figure.
 Transparent Regions.
     Only regions that are transparent will be filled.
 Useful for filling a line art.
 Regions of a specific color or transparent.